 The purpose of the fellowships is to provide support for faculty working with 2 to 4 students on individual or joint research projects or creative work.
 Student research fellows receive a $1,015 research fellowship.
 View Guidelines for Faculty/Student Working Groups here.
 Applicants should complete the Internal Grant Application Cover Sheet.
 These applications are reviewed by the Research & Grants Committee.

 Small Grants to Students

 Limited funds are available for independent research and creative work conducted by a student with faculty supervision.
-Applications are reviewed by the Dean for Graduate Studies and Research.
-Application format consists of a memo addressed to the Dean for Graduate Studies and Research detailing the project and the budgetary needs.
-Submit the memo to the Academic Affairs Office. (firstname.lastname@example.org or email@example.com)
+Applications are reviewed by the Dean of Research and Graduate Studies.
+Application format consists of a memo addressed to the Dean of Research and Graduate Studies detailing the project and the budgetary needs.
+Submit the memo to the Academic Affairs Office (firstname.lastname@example.org or email@example.com).

-The purpose of the IU Southeast Student Conference is to promote and celebrate the excellent research and creative work conducted by IU Southeast students.
+The annual IU Southeast Student Conference celebrates and promotes the excellent research and creative work conducted by IU Southeast students.
 The conference is held each year in the third week of April.
-Abstracts are reviewed by the Student Conference Planning Committee.
+Students apply to participate by submitting an abstract or project description.
 All IU Southeast students are eligible to participate.

 IU Southeast hosts two research publications to showcase peer-reviewed student work.
 Consider publishing your research and scholarly activity in the Undergraduate Research Journal or Graduate Research Journal.
 Both journals are indexed in IU Southeast ScholarWorks.